Piyush1416/movie_classifier/README.md

 3. If empty strings for TITLE & DESCRIPTION are given as inputs.

-#Comments are Present in code
+4. All Comments are Present in the code